sahilsinghiitb/Classifying_genetic_mutation/README.md

-## 🧬 Personalized Cancer Diagnosis using Machine Learning
+## 🧬 Cancer genome classification using Machine Learning

 This project focuses on automating the classification of genetic mutations into cancer-related classes using machine learning techniques, thereby reducing manual diagnostic workload for pathologists.